 “Works for me,” Caleb said.

 “What’s up, boss?” said Abe.
-He had been a helper in the gym for years, assisting Faulkner in raising up flying-type Pokemon.
+He had been a helper in the gym for years, assisting Faulkner and raised many flying-type Pokemon.
 He could tell his boss was irritated.

 “Another old man wants to face me now.
 I get it, I’m getting old, I’ve been doing this a while, but still.
 Send in the youth.
 Send in the new recruits.
 A 40 year old from Cherrygrove just starting out?
 Give me a break.
 I don’t even know if I want to fight him with full force.”